-The Christmas holidays are nearly here and while it can be a fun time of year, it can also be a challenging time for children and young people with special needs when their routines are interrupted.
+It’s not long until we break up for the Christmas holidays.
+While it is a fun time of year, it can also be a challenging time for children and young people with special needs when their routines are interrupted.

-We have also included some extra resources from BBC, Widgit, RSBC, RNIB, Guide Dogs and Kids Kindness Club with lots of activities to keep children busy and engaged over the holidays.
+We have compiled some extra resources from Ace Centre, Guide Dogs, HelpKidzLearn, Kids Kindness Club, RNIB, RSBC, and Widgit with lots of activities to keep children busy and engaged over the holidays.

 Please scroll down the page to access all the resources.